csantanapr/generator-dapp/README.md

 About the boilerplate
 ---------------------

-- This project started because I always spent a few weeks getting started with a new version of Dojo, and want to give it a try to the MV* DApp Framework to see how it can be improved.
+- This project started because I always spent a few weeks getting started with a new version of Dojo, and want to give a try to the MV* dApp Framework.
 - This boilerplate is constantly updated to try to reflect the latest and greatest features and design patterns for developing Single Page App, but it relies heavily on information and contributions from other users.